PLAINVILLE YOUTH SOCCER LEAGUE (PYSL) CONSTITUTION and BYLAWS

 10. Game Procedures and Conduct

-10.1 It is suggested that every coach should do his/her best to give each player at least 15 minutes of each game on the field of play.
-This should not be confused with equal playing time.
+10.1 It is suggested that every coach should do his/her best to give each player an equal amount of playing time, when possible.

 10.2 It is suggested that goal keepers should not be playing goal exclusively.
 For a keeper to develop to his/her fullest potential he/she must develop foot skills.
 This is best done on the field as a field player.